tanguyenvn/blockchain-pos/README.md

+# Proof-of-Stake Blockchain Application

-<h2> Introduction </h2>
+## Introduction
-This is an application of Proof of Stake Blockchain based on the Udemy course
+This Python application was built based on a Udemy course

 ```
-- Advantages of Proof of Stake over Proof of Work
 - Implementing a Decentralized P2P Network
 - Finding Consensus in a Network of mutually untrusted Nodes
 - REST-API to communicate with your own Blockchain
 ```

-<h2> Getting started</h2>
+## Getting started

 - Install requirements.txt
 - In case of error, run